Professor Thea Pitman

 Student education

-I teach Latin American cultural studies through a decolonial lens at all levels of the undergraduate curriculum, including a research-led final year module shared with Dr Stuart Green entitled ‘Race and Representation in the Spanish-speaking World’.
+I teach Latin American cultural studies through a decolonial lens at all levels of the undergraduate curriculum, including a research-led final year module entitled ‘Race and Representation in the Spanish-speaking World’.
 I also contribute to a wide range of cross-school modules at undergraduate and taught postgraduate level, including the level 2 module, ‘Global Environmental Humanities’, and the core module of the MA in Professional Language and Intercultural Studies, for which I was Programme Manager for many years.
 I supervise final year projects in the field of my expertise for Level 3 students on all programmes involving Spanish or Portuguese.

 Research groups and institutes